LoniasGR/smart-mobility-recommender-system/README.md

 ## Installation

 The best way to install the application and it's dependencies is with the docker compose file.
+This will deploy everything needed to run a local version of the smart-mobility application, i.e. a local Neo4J database, a local openrouteservice API and the smart-service application.

 ### All-in-one installation